For Dana's last day, we took her down to Taxco -- silver-shopping capital of Mexico.

 The view of the bay from our place.

-We picked this place for the private pool that each suite has.
 In addition to your pool, guests also have access to the private beach club with a restaurant, large chlorine pool, and saltwater pool that connects to the bay.
 The girls enjoyed snorkling around and seeing the assortment of fish here.

 Our first night we came back from dinner to find a little milk snake and our first ever tarantula on the path to our house.